informatics-isi-edu/deriva-docs/docs-src/relationships.md

 One of the primary objectives of Deriva is to manage collections of _assets_.
 In Deriva, an asset is a blob, a sequence of bytes with some basic properties:

-* It can be referred to by a globally unique resource name, i.e. a URL
+* It can be referred to by a globally unique resource name, i.e. a URL.
-* In general, the sequence will not change without the resource name changing
+* In general, the sequence will not change without the resource name changing.
-* It will often be characterized by a checksum which is computed from its contents
+* It will often be characterized by a checksum which is computed from its contents.
-* It will have a known length
+* It will have a known length.
-* It may have a convenient human understandable name
+* It may have a convenient human understandable name.

 A Deriva catalog will generally contain one or more asset tables, which are then organized into more complex data descriptions to help interpret the different types of assets and figure out how assets relate to one another.